 Figure drawing art history

 Figure drawing has been practised by artists for centuries, with the earliest examples dating back to ancient Greece and Rome.
 It was a crucial skill for artists during the Renaissance period, as they were commissioned to depict religious scenes and portraits of important figures.
 Today, figure drawing is still a fundamental part of traditional art training and can also be seen in contemporary art, in various styles and mediums.
-For example, the relatively recent art movement of Classical Realism aims to depict the human figure in a realistic and lifelike way, using traditional techniques and materials.
+For example, the relatively recent art movement of Classical Realism aims to depict the human figure in a realistic and lifelike way, using traditional drawing techniques and materials.

 Famous figure drawing studies